Memorandum of understanding

 Contingent Owned Equipment

-The Contingent Owned Equipment (COE) system was adopted by the United Nations to simplify the means by which countries are reimbursed for providing equipment, personnel and self-sustainment support services to formed military or police contingents in peacekeeping missions.
+The Contingent Owned Equipment (COE) system was adopted by the United Nations to simplify the means by which countries are reimbursed for providing equipment, personnel and self-sustainment support services to formed military or police contingents in peace missions.
 The Memorandum of Understanding (MOU), the binding agreement between the UN and the Troop/Police Contributing Country (TCC/PCC) is the cornerstone of the COE system.
 The rates of reimbursement and the standards are reviewed every three years by a COE Working Group, an extension of the General Assembly.
 The last Working Group met in January 2017 and its recommendations were adopted by the General Assembly in its resolution 71/296.
 The resulting changes to the COE system are reflected in the 2017 COE Manual.

 What is in the agreement?

 The MOU is a negotiated, formal agreement between the UN and the troop/police contributing country that establishes the responsibility and standards for the provision of personnel, major equipment and self-sustainment support services for both the UN and the contributing country.
-It is signed by representatives from the UN’s Department of Field Support (DFS) and the contributing countries Permanent Mission to the UN and remains in force until the end of the mandate of the Peacekeeping Operation, when the formed military/police unit repatriates from the mission, or until both parties mutually agree that the MOU requires adjustment and renegotiation.
+It is signed by representatives from the UN’s Department of Operational Support (DOS) and the contributing countries Permanent Mission to the UN and remains in force until the end of the mandate of the peace operation, when the formed military/police unit repatriates from the mission, or until both parties mutually agree that the MOU requires adjustment and renegotiation.

 The MOU contains details of the personnel, major equipment and self-sustainment services that the contributing country will provide including the standard reimbursement rates that will apply.
 As these standard rates have been predetermined by Member States, contributing countries are reimbursed equally for providing the same generic types of personnel, equipment or self-sustainment services.
 Self-sustainment services are reimbursed by the UN on a per person/per month basis, payable from UN Headquarters directly to the contributing countries.